TcOpenGroup/TcOpen/README.md

 ## The role of Inxton.Vortex.Framework (IVF)

 IVF is a set of tools and libraries for creating industrial .NET applications based on the TwinCAT 3 platform.
-Some libraries of IVF are commercial.
-However, there is no need for TcOpen developers to purchase any license for this project.
-The contributors can acquire the free developer license [here](https://inxton.com/register) or drop an email to team@inxton.com.

-All PLC libraries developed in TcOpen are under MIT license.
-[MIT](https://tldrlegal.com/license/mit-license) gives you the freedom to use, modify, sublicense, redistribute the libraries freely for private and commercial use.

-IVF will aid in the development of this project.
-It provides the infrastructure for testing, debugging, and tooling for the delivery pipeline (library compilation, version number updates, etc.).
+From Inxton v2 (that now being used in TcOpen) there no need for license registration as it was with previous versions.

 # Documentation